geohai/pm25-geolocation/README.md

 ## 1 · Project summary

-This repository contains code to reproduce experiments from our paper on **how geolocation should be incorporated in deep learning** for a **temporally dynamic, spatially heterogeneous** geospatial task: **daily surface PM2.5 estimation** over CONUS using a strong Bi-LSTM + Attention baseline (remote sensing + meteorology + ancillary variables).
+This repository contains code to reproduce experiments from our paper on **how earth embeddings impact deep learning-based estimations** for a **temporally dynamic, spatially heterogeneous** geospatial task: **daily surface PM2.5 estimation** over CONUS using a strong Bi-LSTM + Attention baseline (remote sensing + meteorology + ancillary variables).
+Unlike many prior evaluations of Earth embeddings on relatively static or long-term averaged targets, this work focuses on a real-world estimation problem where the signal is highly dynamic and extreme values are important to be estimated for downstream tasks.

 A central contribution is a **systematic evaluation of three ways to incorporate location**, showing that:

-* **Raw coordinates can help within-region interpolation**, but often **hurt out-of-region generalization**.
+* **Naive raw coordinates can help within-region interpolation**, but often **hurt out-of-region generalization**.
 * **Pretrained location encoders (e.g., GeoCLIP)** can improve **both** accuracy and **geographic generalizability**, especially under rigorous spatial disjoint evaluation.
 * Embedding fusion effectively acts like **conditioning inference on geographic priors** (“what is typical about this place?”) while the dynamic inputs (AOD, met, smoke, etc.) capture **day-to-day variation**.